Schar School of Policy and Government: Campus

-The school's primary campus is in the Virginia Square neighborhood of Arlington, Virginia, with the headquarters in Van Metre Hall.
+The school's primary campus is in the Virginia Square neighborhood of Arlington, Virginia, with the headquarters in Van Metre Hall; roughly 4 miles (6.4 km) west of Washington, D.C.
 Undergraduate programs offered by the school are primarily held at the university's flagship campus in Fairfax, Virginia, with night school offerings in both Arlington and Fairfax.
 In 2013, political scientist Mark J. Rozell became Acting Dean, taking over the role in a permanent capacity in 2016.
 During his tenure the school has averaged 80 faculty and a student body of approximately 2,000.
 The school completed the 244,000 sq ft academic headquarters, Van Metre Hall, in 2010.
 In 2020 the school began a $250 million expansion directly adjacent, as part of the Commonwealth of Virginia's bid to locate Amazon HQ2 in the nearby National Landing neighborhood.

-The Schar School is located in Arlington, Virginia approximately 15 miles away from the university's main campus in Fairfax.
-The 5.2-acre campus is in the Virginia Square neighborhood which has a highly educated (86% with bachelor's degrees or higher) and affluent (median household income of $112,000) population.
+The headquarters of the Schar School and most of its non-traditional student and graduate programs are located in Arlington, Virginia.
 The Arlington campus was once the site of the now-defunct Kann's Department Store, and the property was acquired as the location for the university's law school by the Commonwealth of Virginia in 1979.

 The Arlington campus consists of a 256,000-square-foot academic building with a 300-seat auditorium, a 5,600-square-foot multipurpose room, a library and an outdoor public plaza.
 As part of its successful bid to bring Amazon's HQ2 to Virginia, the state committed up to $125 million over the next 20 years to expand the Arlington campus with an emphasis on research and technology.